Charles de Foucauld: Death

-On 1 December 1916, de Foucauld was dragged from his hermitage by a group of tribal raiders led by El Madani ag Soba, who was connected with the Senussi Bedouin.
+On 1 December 1916, de Foucauld was dragged from his hermitage by a group of tribal bandits led by El Madani ag Soba, who was connected with the Senussi Bedouin.
 They intended to kidnap de Foucauld.
 However they were interrupted by two Méharistes of the French Camel Corps.
 One startled bandit (15-year-old Sermi ag Thora) shot de Foucauld through the head, killing him instantly.
 The Méharistes were also shot dead.
 The murder was witnessed by sacristan and servant Paul Embarek, an African Arab former slave liberated and instructed by de Foucauld.
+The Islamic Tuareg people burying him the morning after his death is evidence of de Foucauld's friendship with them.

 The French authorities continued for years searching for the bandits involved.
 In 1943 El Madani fled French forces in Libya to the remote South Fezzan.
 Sermi ag Thora was apprehended and executed at Djanet in 1944.

 In April 1929, the mortal remains of Charles de Foucauld were transferred to the oasis of El Meniaa to a tomb in the cemetery near the local parish of St. Joseph.

-Veneration
+Veneration and Canonization

 De Foucauld was beatified by Cardinal José Saraiva Martins on 13 November 2005, on behalf of Pope Benedict XVI.

-On 27 May 2020, Pope Francis issued a decree which approved a second miracle clearing the way for de Foucauld to be canonized.
-On 4 March 2022, a papal consistory opened the way for the canonization and set the date for the canonization ceremony to 15 May 2022, together with a number of others including Titus Brandsma.
-His feast is on 1 December, the liturgical colour is white.
+On 27 May 2020, Pope Francis issued a decree which approved a second miracle, clearing the way for de Foucauld to be canonized.
+On 4 March 2022, a papal consistory opened the way for the canonization which took place on 15 May 2022, together with a number of others including Titus Brandsma.
+His feast is on 1 December; the liturgical colour is white.

 Religious communities inspired by de Foucauld

 De Foucauld inspired and helped to organize a confraternity within France in support of his ideas.
 This organization, the Association of the Brothers and Sisters of the Sacred Heart of Jesus, consisted of 48 lay and ordained members at the time of his death.
 Members of this group, notably Louis Massignon, a scholar of Islam, and René Bazin, author of a biography, La Vie de Charles de Foucauld Explorateur en Maroc, Ermite du Sahara (1923), kept his memory alive and inspired the family of lay and religious fraternities.
 Though French in origin, these groups have expanded to include many cultures and their languages on every populated continent.
 The Charles de Foucauld Spiritual Family Association brings together the Little Brothers of Jesus, the Little Sisters of Jesus and 18 other religious orders and associations for priests, religious and laypeople which were inspired by him.
+De Foucauld also inspired individuals such as Albert Peyriguère and André Poissonnier (the founder of the monastery of Tazert) to live as hermits among the Berbers.